scottwoodall/python-pgextras/docs/usage.rst

 Usage
 =====

-Your "dsn" value will be specific to the postgres database you want to connect to.
+Your ``dsn`` value will be specific to the Postgres database you want to connect to.
-See the `postgres documentation
+See the `Postgres documentation
 <http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING>`_
 for more information on configuring connection strings::